andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 If you want to go oldschool and read a book (or e-book), I'd recommend:
 * Take Good Care of Your Data, by Svend Juul ([link](https://www.epidata.dk/php/downloadc.php?file=takecare.pdf))

+A short (and free!) little pamphlet.
+It gives quick overview on how to organize your data and work in Stata.
+Would especially recommend the sections on do-files.

 * An Introduction to Stata for Health Researchers, by Svend Juul ([link](https://www.stata.com/bookstore/introduction-stata-health-researchers/))

-The first is a short (and free!) little pamphlet.
-It a quick introduction on how to organize your data and work in Stata.
-Would especially recommend the sections on how to work with do-files.
-The sections on how to collect data in Epidata are also interesting but I would any day recommend using RedCAP for data collection.

-The second book is THE in-depth Stata bible.
-There is a reason why Svend Juul is considered something of a Stata legend.
-This book is a big part of it.
-The book covers _everything_ from importing data to advanced coding and analysis.
-Costs around 60$ and is most likely only for the truely dedicated/nerdy.
+The second book is THE in-depth Stata bible for the truly dedicated.
+There is a reason why Svend Juul is considered something of a Stata legend and this book is a big part of it.
+It covers _everything_ from importing data to advanced programming and analyses.
+Costs around 60$.

 ### Stata cheat sheets